UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Understanding the difference between national RECs and local Texas solar sourcing ensures your green energy choice aligns with your specific sustainability goals.

-Navigating the renewable power market often brings up a sneaky issue known as “greenwashing,” where consumers don’t realize exactly how their energy is sourced.
-When searching for the best green energy plans Texas has available, you will likely encounter Gexa Energy.
-They primarily rely on Renewable Energy Certificates (RECs) purchased from national wind and solar generators.
+When searching for an eco-conscious alternative to fossil fuels, you need to understand exactly how your energy is sourced.
+Gexa Energy primarily relies on Renewable Energy Certificates (RECs) purchased from national wind and solar generators.
 Essentially, for every kilowatt-hour you use, Gexa buys a certificate proving that an equivalent amount of renewable energy was added to the national grid somewhere in the country.

 Gexa Energy Plans and Pricing